52North/sensor-web-tutorial/docs/hands-on/09_02_sos_admin_interface.md

 Currently, the 52N SOS provides three profiles:

 * *SOS_20_PROFILE* -> default SOS 2.0, Observations are returned in OGC O&M 2.0
-* *hydrology* -> default SOS 2.0, Observations are returned in OGC WaterML 2.0
+* *hydrology* -> default SOS 2.0, Observations are returned in OGC WaterML 2.0 (should only be used for hydrological data)
-* *inspire* -> default SOS 2.0, Observations are returned in Inspire OMSO 3.0 (specialized O&M 2.0)
+* *inspire* -> default SOS 2.0, Observations are returned in Inspire OMSO 3.0 (should only be used if you have to fulfill INSPIRE obligations with your SOS server)

 ##### Further configurations